 Be sure to first receive proper First Aid training before applying either of these rules.
 There's no substitute for knowledge and proper training.
 Basic rule of thumb for "Good Samaritan" laws: Never attempt anything that you have not been trained to do.
 IOW, if you don't know what you're doing then do not attempt it.

 - "Can I have a small container of coffee?"

 - This is a mnemonic for memorizing the first eight (8) digits of pi: 3.1415926 .
 Simply count the number of letters in each word.
 The WikiQuotes English mnemonics page (link broken) calls this practice "Piphilology".

-I heard it the other night on an NPR program, "Says You" I think it was.
+I heard it the one night on an NPR program, "Says You" I think it was.
 One of the panelists commented, "Well of course, coffee does go well with pie."